 Community groups and families are also responsible during a pandemic since cooperation helps lower the number of those impacted by the virus.
 The Department of Homeland Security makes the following recommendations to prepare for a pandemic like the novel coronavirus:

 - Store two weeks’ worth of food and water.

 - Have all non-prescription medications on hand, including digestive medicines, cold treatments, allergy medicines, and pain relievers.

 - Get copies of all health records to keep on hand in case of exposure to the virus.

 The World Health Organization plays a vital role in the pandemic disaster response.
-The WHO works with governments to assist with vaccine research and production, contain rapid transmissions of the disease, and assess the severity on public health.
+The WHO works with governments to assist with vaccine research and production, contain rapid transmissions of the disease and assess the severity of public health.

 What Rules are in Place for Travel and Border Security?

 The Centers for Disease Control has developed a chart to assist with deciding the risk of traveling to countries greatly impacted by COVID-19.
 The CDC has recommended avoiding non-essential travel to the following countries as of March 2020: China, Most of Europe, and Iran.
 Although the CDC is responsible for making health recommendations on travel to reduce novel coronavirus infection risk, the Department of Homeland Security is responsible for enforcing travel restrictions.

 Travel rules are subject to change, but President Trump signed multiple laws in regards to travel restrictions for the United States.
 The three key pieces of legislature include no entry for the following.